 Welcome to the Varley-McKay Art Foundation of Markham

-Proud supporters of the Varley Art Gallery’s Current Exhibitions:
+Proud supporters of the Varley Art Gallery’s Summer 2019 Exhibitions:

 Our Children: Reflections of Childhood in Historical Canadian Art (April 13 – June 23, 2019)

 From staged commissioned portraits to lighthearted scenes of leisure, this exhibition explores the portrayal of children by Canadian artists in the nineteenth and early twentieth centuries.
 Collectively, these works offer insight into the changing conceptions of childhood within Canadian settler societies, including family dynamics, gender roles and class structures.
 Featuring many prominent artists from this broad period including Paul Kane, Cornelius Krieghoff, Robert Harris and Charlotte Schreiber, the works also speak to the development of a Canadian artistic milieu.